 PUBLICATIONS FOR PURCHASE

 In collaboration with the estates of Michael Chekhov and Deirdre Hurst du Prey, MICHA is committed to bringing Chekhov's writings and teachings into print.

 Michael Chekhov's Lessons for Teachers

 Currently SOLD OUT…..But will be back in stock in June 2019!
-Please check back again or click HERE and asked to be paced on our notification list and we’ll let you know when we have them available.
+Please check back again or click HERE and ask to be placed on our notification list and MICHA let you know when we have copies available.